 The Diem reserve is also designed to withstand price fluctuations of its parent currencies, thus if one of the currencies goes up or down in value, Diem will be maintained at a stable value.
 The goal of Diem is to be used as a day-to-day currency just like using Euros or US Dollars to buy groceries, pay rent or buy metro tickets.

-Libra is a cryptocurrency, however, it will not have a very extreme difference with fiat money as Bitcoin or Ethereum do.
+Diem is a cryptocurrency; however, it will not have a very extreme difference with fiat money as Bitcoin or Ethereum do.
 These cryptocurrencies are not very popular with the public due to their sky-high value per coin.
-Unlike Bitcoin, one Libra will have a value similar to that of the most common currencies in use today.
-When it comes to transactions, Libra is designed to handle 1000 transactions per second while Bitcoin can do about 7 per second.
-Facebook has already started setting up the infrastructure to make this a reality (the details of the infrastructure can be found on Libra's white paper).
+Unlike Bitcoin, one Diem will have a value similar to that of the most common currencies in use today.
+When it comes to transactions, Diem is designed to handle 1000 transactions per second while Bitcoin can do about 7 per second.
+Facebook has already started setting up the infrastructure to make this a reality (the details of the infrastructure can be found on Diem's white paper).

-Facebook was right about one thing: today’s money doesn’t work for everyone around the globe.
-A lot of hardships fall under the people with no access to banking, migrant workers and people with no access to traditional financial services.
-If Libra succeeds, it will be a stable currency built on a secure and stable open source blockchain, backed by a reserve of real assets, and governed by an independent association.
-Libra hopes to create more access to better, cheaper, and more open financial services no matter who you are, where you live, what you do, or how much you have.
+Facebook was right about one thing: today’s money does not work for everyone around the globe.
+A lot of hardships fall under the people with no access to banking, migrant workers, and people with no access to traditional financial services.
+If Diem succeeds, it will be a stable currency built on a secure and stable open-source blockchain, backed by a reserve of real assets, and governed by an independent association.
+Diem hopes to create more access to better, cheaper, and more open financial services no matter who you are, where you live, what you do, or how much you have.

 Whether it works out for them or not, we will have to wait and see.